dnspavankumar/Github-Client-Microservice/chrome-extension/README.md

 - 🤖 **AI-Powered Summaries**: Automatically analyze and summarize any GitHub repository
 - 💬 **Intelligent Q&A**: Ask questions about the codebase and get context-aware answers
+- 📁 **VS Code-Style Sidebar**: Browse repository files with a collapsible tree view directly on GitHub pages
 - 🔍 **Scoped Search**: Query specific folders or the entire repository
 - 📚 **Query History**: Keep track of your previous questions and answers
 - 🎯 **Source Attribution**: See exactly which files contributed to each answer